MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

 For general information about WDF, please review the [WDF Driver Development Guide](../wdf/index.md).

-## Compilation Settings
+## Compilation settings

-First, ensure that your project links against the latest version of KMDF.
-Also link against NetAdapterCxStub.lib (located in `Windows Kits\10\Lib\<latest_windows_version>\km\<architecture>\netadaptercx\1.0`).
+1. First, ensure that your project links against the latest version of KMDF.
+2. Also link against NetAdapterCxStub.lib (located in `Windows Kits\10\Lib\<latest_windows_version>\km\<architecture>\netadaptercx\1.0`).

-Link against `ndis.lib` if your driver calls NDIS APIs.
+    * If your driver calls NDIS APIs, link against `ndis.lib`.

-Remove NDIS preprocessor macros, like NDIS650_MINIPORT=1.
+3. Remove NDIS preprocessor macros, like NDIS650_MINIPORT=1.

-Add these headers to every source file (or to your common/precompiled header):
+4. Add the following headers to every source file (or to your common/precompiled header):

 ```ManagedCPlusPlus
 #include <ntddk.h>